Data integrity and digital workflow guidance in a contemporary pharma lab

 ABOUT THIS WEBINAR

 Correct data is fundamental in a GxP quality system.
-In this webinar we will discuss what needs to be put in place to ensure data integrity and minimise the risk for your organisation.
-We will discuss how to achieve data integrity and give real examples from the US Food and Drug Administration (FDA) warning letters about the most frequent and typical violations.
+In this on-demand webinar we discussed what needs to be put in place to ensure data integrity and minimise the risk for your organisation.
+We also discussed how to achieve data integrity and give real examples from the US Food and Drug Administration (FDA) warning letters about the most frequent and typical violations.
 To prevent violations, processes and systems should be designed to follow the ALCOA principles, which will be explained in detail.

 Cubis II is the only laboratory scale available on the market that offers full pharma compliance and state of the art digital workflow support without a need for any additional software.